The great reverence the Pharaoh Djedefre paid to his father the great King Khufu by burying these boats for his eternal voyage.

 An End to the Mubarak Reign

-Elements such as many world famous museums spend their money and time currying favour with Egypt's dictator with no concern for the little people who are of no concern to institutions such as the Metropolitan museum of art and the Brooklyn museum who both spend large amounts of money to curry the favour of Egypt's dictator.
+Elements such as many world famous museums and universities spend their money and time currying favor with Egypt's dictator with no concern for the little people who are of no concern to institutions such as those who spend large amounts of money to curry the favor of Egypt's dictator.

 http://news.nationalgeographic.cSave NowomNowom/news/2008/07/08egyptefood.html.html